-We LOVED reading Jesse Bear and coming to the part where Daddy came home….everyone, our house, loves when Daddy comes!
+We LOVED reading Jesse Bear and coming to the part where Daddy came home….everyone, in our house, loves when Daddy comes home!
 We talked about being loved and feeling loved and how this is also a very important part of staying healthy.

 We read We Help Mommy, which showed how everyone in the house pitched in to help Mommy clean up.
 This is a life skill we need to work on….getting EVERYONE involved in the cleaning up around the house.
 Afterwards, the kids added a My Family & Jesse Bear’s Family insert into their lapbooks.